 - Needle Valve

 Let learn about each of them.

-Gate valve is the most common type of valve in any process plant.
+A gate valve is the most common type of valve in any process plant.
 It is a linear motion valve used to start or stop fluid flow.
-In service, these valves are either in fully open or fully closed position.
+In service, these valves are either in a fully open or fully closed position.
 Gate valves are used in almost all fluid services such as air, fuel gas, feedwater, steam, lube oil, hydrocarbon, and all most any services.
-Gate valve provides good shutoff.
+The gate valve provides a good shutoff.

 The check valve prevents backflow in the piping system.
 The pressure of the fluid passing through a pipeline opens the valve, while any reversal of flow will close the valve.